 I think we can all agree that from time to time we all end up feeling overwhelmed about one thing or another.

-But for some, the feeling of being buried or drowning beneath the huge mass of what they face seems greater.
+But for some that are dealing with anxiety, the feeling of being buried or drowning beneath the huge mass of what they face seems greater.

 But it doesn’t have to be that way.

 I’m going to show you 5 power strategies that cut through the drama to allow you create tangible results every time.

 Blog post after the jump

 Busyness focuses on time served.
 It focuses on how many things you’ve done and it is the fastest way to feeling overwhelmed.